Greater honeyguide: Behaviour and ecology

-The greater honeyguide feeds primarily on the contents of bee colonies ("nests"): bee eggs, larvae and pupae; waxworms; and beeswax.
-(Honeyguides are among the few birds that can digest wax.)
-It frequently associates with other honeyguides at bees' nests; immatures dominate adults, and immatures of this species dominate all others.
-Like other honeyguides, the greater honeyguide enters bees' nests while the bees are torpid in the early morning, feeds at abandoned hives and scavenges at hives robbed by people or other large animals, notably the honey badger.

 The greater honeyguide is known to guide people to the nests of wild bees.
 A guiding bird attracts a person's attention with wavering, chattering "'tya' notes compounded with peeps or pipes", sounds it also gives in aggression.
 The guiding bird flies toward an occupied nest (greater honeyguides know the sites of many bees' nests in their territories) and then stops nearby the nest.
 Honey-hunters then do a final search for the bee colony, and if deemed suitable, harvest honey from the bee colony through the use of fire and smoke to subdue the bees, and axes and machetes to expose the colony.
 After harvesting the honey, the honeyguide eats wax that is left.

 One study found that use of honeyguides by the Boran people of East Africa reduces their search time for honey by approximately two-thirds.
 Because of this benefit, the Boran use a specific loud whistle, known as the fuulido, when a search for honey is about to begin.
 The fuulido doubles the encounter rate with honeyguides.
 In northern Tanzania, Honeyguides increased the Hadza's rate of finding bee nests by 560%, and led men to significantly higher yielding nests than those found without honeyguides.
 Another study of the Yao honey-hunters in northern Mozambique showed that the honeyguides responded to the traditional brrrr-hmm call of the honey-hunters.
 The chances of finding a bee-hive were greatly increased when the traditional call was used.
 That study reported anecdotes from Yao honey-hunters that adult but not juvenile honeyguides respond to the specific honey-hunting calls.

 In African folklore, it is frequently noted that the honeyguide should be thanked with a gift of honey; if not, it may lead its follower to a lion, bull elephant, or venomous snake as punishment.
-However, “others maintain that honeycomb spoils the bird, and leave it to find its own bits of comb”.
+However, "others maintain that honeycomb spoils the bird, and leave it to find its own bits of comb".
 While many depictions of the human-honeyguide mutualism emphasize honey-hunters graciously repaying the birds with piles of wax left in a conspicuous location, such behavior is not universal.
 The Hadza people of northern Tanzania frequently burn, bury, or hide the wax that lays with the intent of keeping the bird hungry, and more likely to guide again.
-Some greater honeyguides have stopped this guiding behavior, or mutualism, in parts of Kenya, due to a loss of response from people in the area.
+Some greater honeyguides have stopped this guiding behavior, or mutualism, in parts of Kenya, and this is thought to be due to a loss of response from people in the area.

+A study done in 2025 found that sometimes honeyguides do lead humans to animals that are not bees, such as snakes.
+However the researchers think that this is probably due to error by the birds and not punitive behavior.